RTann95/HotelManagement/README.md

 ## Local (designed for just the server at the moment)

+1. Run `cockroach start --insecure --host=localhost` to start a local CockroachDB cluster (or `brew services start cockroach --insecure --host=localhost` to run it in the background (just remember to `brew services stop cockroach` when you're done)).
+2. Create the Database via `cockroach sql --insecure` then `> CREATE DATABASE hotelmanagement;`
-1. Run `./start.sh` to compile and run the server.
+3. Run `./start.sh` to compile and run the server.

+You can see a CockroachDB Dashboard hosted [here](http://localhost:8080).

+To do manual CockroachDB queries, run `cockroach sql --insecure -d hotelmanagement`.

 ## Local Docker